This post may contain affiliate links. Please read our disclosure policy.

 Source: Nigella Kitchen: Recipes from the Heart of the Home (affiliate link) by Nigella Lawson

-If you like Nigella's chocolate banana muffins you might also like:
+If you like Nigella’s chocolate banana muffins you may also like

 I made the muffins today for the first time and they are delicious.
 Will definitely be maki g these again.